2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Plains States Region

 Full Communication & Journalism at Drake University Report

-Saint Cloud State University ranked #14 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the Plains States Region list.
-St. Cloud State University is a large public school located in the small city of Saint Cloud.
+Saint Cloud State University came in at #14 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in the Plains States Region ranking.
+St. Cloud State University is a fairly large public school located in the small city of Saint Cloud.

 Of the 95 students majoring in communication and journalism at St. Cloud State University, 43% are male and 57% are female.